For Authors|For Editors|For Reviewers

 4.2 Text

 For a contribution to be published in Discovery Medicine, the minimum length is 2,000 words (excluding the abstract, tables, figures and figure legends, and references).
 Generally, the length is not to exceed 9,000 words for a review and 7,000 words for an article.
-At the editors’ discretion, exceptions are granted.
+At the Editors’ discretion, exceptions are granted.

 Authors are advised to include headline subtitles in the article to make the article more readable and allow readers to grasp the key points of the article more readily and quickly.